jradrion/TEFLoN/README.md

 TEFLoN is only dependent on samtools if you have an existing TE annotation file in bed format.
 If you do not have a TE annotation file in bed format, TEFLoN is also dependent on RepeatMasker.
+You must download and install these programs to use TEFLoN.

 ## Usage
-If you do not have an existing TE annotation first use teflon_prep_ref.py to prepare your reference genome for mapping
+If you do not have an existing TE annotation, first use teflon_prep_ref.py to prepare your reference genome for mapping.

 ###Without reference TE annotation
 First, you will need to use repeatMasker to search for TE sequence in the reference